What is child abuse and neglect?

 The mental and emotional effects depend on how bad the abuse or neglect is, how often it happens, how long it's been going on, and who the abuser is.

-Mental health disorders that can be caused by abuse and neglect include:
+Mental health conditions that can be caused by abuse and neglect include:

 - Substance use disorder.

 - Borderline personality disorder.
 A person with this mental health condition may have trouble controlling their anger and impulses.
 They may have a low sense of self-worth and may have extreme worries about being abandoned.

 - Dissociation.
 With this condition, the mind separates itself from an event or the environment so it can maintain some degree of order and sense.